David-Simonetti-ND/Stock-Market-Simulator/README.md

 To run StockNet on condor, there are a couple of initialization steps to get it working.

-First, make sure you have access to a `scratch365` account
+First, make sure you have access to a `scratch365` account and miniconda or conda installed on your account.

 Then, to set up the environment, run the following commands
 ```
 1. cd /scratch365/$USER/
 2. git clone https://github.com/David-Simonetti-ND/Stock-Market-Simulator.git (git@github.com:David-Simonetti-ND/Stock-Market-Simulator.git for ssh servers)
-3. cd Stock-Market-Simulator/src
+3. cd Stock-Market-Simulator
 4. conda env create --prefix /scratch365/$USER/stock_conda --file environment.yml
+5. cd src
 ```
 The conda environment is a prerequisite needed for the condor jobs to run.